-Rachel Griffith is Research Director of the Institute for Fiscal Studies (IFS) and Professor of Economics at the University of Manchester.
-She is Fellow of the British Academy, a Fellow of the Econometric Society and an Honarary Foreign Member of the American Economic Association.
-She is an Associate Editor of Econometrica and sits on the Council of the ESRC.
+Rachel Griffith is Professor of Economics at the University of Manchester and Research Director of the Institute for Fiscal Studies (IFS).
+She is an Editor of the Journal of Political Economy and an Associate Editor of Econometrica.
+She is Program Chair of the 2025 World Econometric Society Congress to be held in Seoul Korea.
+She is a Fellow of the British Academy, a Fellow of the Econometric Society, an Honarary Foreign Member of the American Economic Association.

 Rachel won the Birgit Grodal award in 2014, was awarded a CBE in 2015 for services to economic policy and was made a Dame Commander of the British Empire for services to economic policy and education in 2021.
 She was President of the European Economic Association from 2013-2015, the first woman to hold the position.
 She was President of the Royal Economic Society, serving from 2018-2021, the Society's first female President in over 35 years and only the second woman to hold the post in its 129-year history.

 Rachel was Managing Editor of the Economic Journal from 2011-2017.
 She was previously a Professor in Economics at University College London.
 She sat on the Council of the Economic and Social Research Council (ESRC) from 2018-2023.
 She was Chair of the Economics and Economic History Section of the British Academy and was Deputy Chair of the Economics sub-Panel of the Research Excellence Framework.
 She was seconded to the Competition Commission as Senior Economist in 2001-2002.